LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 ## The End Result

-For some this will be the only section that you wish to look into.
+If you're short on time, this will be the only section that you need to look at.
 A general understanding of this topic will allow us to move on to future topics in Rejection Sampling and MCMC methods.

 Let's say you have a normal probability distribution function (pdf) and it's cumulative distribution function (cdf).
 From the below gif you can see if we invert the cdf and plug in some uniform samples from 0 to 1 then we get samples representative of the normal probability distribution.